 What drives community culture at MITCH? ● At MITCH, we strive to create a school community that cultivates a sense of belonging for each and every student.
 We celebrate knowing that our diversity is our strength.
 We listen to our families.
 We engage our staff and school leadership in reflective, complex conversations that develop capacity and commitment to Culturally Responsive Teaching and Social Emotional Learning. ● School culture is built around the three pillars of our school board's equity statement.
 Access| Ensure that racially and socioeconomically diverse students have equitable access to excellent educators, those teachers and leaders who are impactful and empowering.
 Inclusion | Involvement and empowerment; Where the fundamental value and dignity of all people are accepted.
 MITCH develops and maintains a sense of belonging and practices respect for the talents, abilities, backgrounds, and lifestyles of its families.
 Opportunity | With access and inclusion combined, we will make MITCH a beacon in our community. ● The school's Equity Team and Board of Directors have developed the All Students Belong Rule to more deeply integrate equity driven policy into our school's infrastructure.

 How do you do recess and lunch here? ● Most MITCH classes have two recesses.
 One with their grade level is 15 minutes and monitored by the grade level teachers.
 Lunch recess is 20 minutes long and there can be more than one grade level on the playground at a time.
-This recess is monitored by Art, Ag, and Music teachers. ● Students eat lunch in their classroom.
-Students have access to a microwave, but the time limit for microwaving an item is 1 min.
-Lunch is 20 minutes long.
+This recess is monitored by Art, Ag, PE, Music teachers, Admin, and Instructional Assistants. ● Students eat lunch in their classroom or at the outdoor lunch tables when weather permits.

 What is homework like at this school? ● Assigned homework can vary from grade to grade, and within a grade from day to day.
 Parents can expect more homework when students are preparing for projects or class events.
-Below is a general idea of grade-level homework expectations. ○ Kindergarten - No homework, just suggestions for practice. ○ 1st Grade - Math is the main homework each night and comes home if it isn't finished in class. ○ 2nd Grade - Math is the main homework each night; students also read for 20 minutes. ○ 3rd Grade - Spelling sentences are assigned 3 times a week.
-Students have nightly math homework, which varies depending on their math class.
-Students also read regularly. ○ 4th Grade - Students complete unfinished math, daily, and spelling three times a week.
-They also read 20 minutes, practice typing and math facts.
-Occasionally there will be other homework related to the unit of study.
-Once a quarter there is an at-home reading project to complete. ○ 5th Grade - Unfinished work from class or preparation for activities or learning the next day, regular reading toward a personal book challenge.
+Below is a general idea of grade-level homework expectations. ○ Kindergarten - Reading; optional, supplemental Math, sight words ○ 1st Grade - Optional Math homework, 10-20 minutes reading ○ 2nd Grade - Any unfinished Math work becomes homework, fluency and comprehension questions, read to family. ○ 3rd Grade - Math homework, practice Math facts, read 20 minutes. ○ 4th Grade - Any unfinished Math work becomes homework, literacy homework, 20 minutes reading ○ 5th Grade - Any unfinished Math work becomes homework, reading log, writing, history/science study sheet.

 Do staff collaborate for the purpose of increasing student achievement? ● Staff collaboration exists within both grade-level teams and across the school.
 Teachers work together with their grade-level colleague to plan and implement curriculum.
 We work together across grade levels, so each teacher has the resources they need to understand students and differentiate according to their needs.